Embodying Earth

 Leadership for a Regenerative Future

-UWC Short Courses offers a glimpse of the UWC mission and values through transformational experience-based learning.
+As a United World Colleges (UWC) Short Courses, Embodying Earth offers a taste of the UWC mission and values through experiential learning.
 Participants will become part of the international UWC community and will leave with new friendships, new perspectives, new skills, and a renewed passion for making a positive impact in the world.

-What lies at the root of the climate crisis?
+What lies at the root of the climate and ecological crisis?

-What can I specifically do to be of service?
+What can we do to be of service to all life?

 Introduction to Climate Science